gotchoices/MyCHIPs/doc/Tallies.md

-  - *Lift Limit*: (Foil bound)		Default: Debit Limit (dr_limit) This can exceed the dr_limit setting in the tally to allow higher indebtedness of Vendor to Client, occuring as the result of a lift.
+  - *Lift Limit*: (Foil bound)		Default: Debit Limit (dr_limit) This can exceed the dr_limit setting in the tally to allow higher indebtedness of Vendor to Client, occurring as the result of a lift.
 No lifts should be performed which would result in a balance more negative than this amount.